Sharon Horgan: Writer

-She also wrote Divorce (2016-2019), a US comedy series starring Sarah Jessica Parker, who plays a New York woman going through a lengthy divorce.
+Horgan wrote Divorce (2016–2019), a US comedy series starring Sarah Jessica Parker, who plays a New York woman going through a lengthy divorce.
 In April 2015, HBO announced it had picked up the series after the pilot episode, and the show is Parker's first major acting commitment since Sex and the City.
 She was also an executive producer.
 Horgan wrote the short Dreamland, which won the 2018 BAFTA TV Award for Best Short Form Programme and an episode of Modern Love titled “Rallying to Keep the Game Alive” (2019), which she also directed.
-She also co-created and co-writes Motherland (2017–present) for BBC Two, a programme about navigating the trials and traumas of middle-class motherhood, looking at the competitive side and unromantic take on parenting - not the cute and acceptable public face of motherhood, which is now in its third series.
+She also co-created and co-writes Motherland (2017–present) for BBC Two, a programme about navigating the trials and traumas of middle-class motherhood, looking at the competitive side and unromantic take on parenting – not the cute and acceptable public face of motherhood, which is now in its third series.

-She co-created and executive produced Shining Vale, alongside Jeff Astrof: a horror-comedy series for Starz.
+Horgan co-created and executive produced Shining Vale, alongside Jeff Astrof: a horror-comedy series for Starz.
 Courteney Cox has been cast as the lead.
 She is also writing alongside Kate Folk on a half-hour dramedy in development with 20th Television for Hulu, which will be set in the world of technology and dating and is based on The New Yorker Magazine short story ‘Out There’ by Folk.
-All three of these projects are co-produced via Horgan and Clelia Mountford’s production company Merman.
+All three of these projects are co-produced via Horgan and Clelia Mountford’s production company, Merman.

 Director

-In December 2012 Horgan made her directorial debut with the semi-autobiographical film The Week Before Christmas, which was broadcast as part of the Little Crackers series of short films on Sky 1.
+In December 2012, Horgan made her directorial debut with the semi-autobiographical film The Week Before Christmas, which was broadcast as part of the Little Crackers series of short films on Sky 1.
 It was set on a turkey farm in Ireland, and in it she played her own mother, while her father was played by actor Conleth Hill.
-She later directed an episode of Amazon’s anthology series Modern Love titled “Rallying to Keep the Game Alive” which starred Tina Fey and John Slattery.
+She later directed an episode of Amazon’s anthology series Modern Love titled “Rallying to Keep the Game Alive”, which starred Tina Fey and John Slattery.

 Presenter

-In February 2005 Horgan co-presented the first series of The Friday Night Project (later The Sunday Night Project), a comedy variety show on Channel 4.
+In February 2005, Horgan co-presented the first series of The Friday Night Project (later The Sunday Night Project), a comedy variety show on Channel 4.
 On 3 June 2011, Horgan was the guest host of Have I Got News for You on BBC1.

 She has presented a series of documentaries for Channel 4.
 In January 2012, in How to Be a Good Mother she talked to several families about their approach to child-rearing.
 In January 2013 in Secrets of a Good Marriage she discovered how various couples make their relationships work; and in On the Verge of a Midlife Crisis, she spoke to six women who had coped with the experience.
 Horgan appeared on the BBC Radio 4 show Chain Reaction in March and April 2015.
 One week she was interviewed by Olivia Colman and the following week she interviewed Dennis Kelly.